USCiLab/cereal/_includes/polymorphism.markdown

 ---

 ### Registering Archives
 In order for an archive to be used with polymorphic types, it must be registered with the `CEREAL_REGISTER_ARCHIVE` macro.
+This is only important if you design a custom archive and wish for it to support polymorphism.

 ```cpp
 namespace mynamespace